thepaqui/matrices_for_OpenGL/README.md

 So go have fun with extreme amounts of boilerplate!
 All in all, yous should avoid using "*naked*" matrices.

+⚠️
+**WARNING**: OpenGL uses row-matrices, so you *WILL* have to transpose them.
+You can either use the provided `Matrix::transpose()` function
-⚠️ WARNING: OpenGL uses row-matrices, so you WILL have to transpose them, either yourself or you can let OpenGL do it for you.
+or you can let OpenGL do it for you when sendind the matrix data to the GPU.
+⚠️

 And remember!
 For model matrices, use the SRT order:
 - Scaling